Direct Stream Digital: DSD Interchange File Format

-DSD Interchange File Format (DSDIFF) is a native DSD file format developed by Philips between years 2000 and 2004 for storage of DSD recordings.
+DSD Interchange File Format (DSDIFF) is a native DSD file format developed by Philips between 2000 and 2004 for storage of DSD recordings.
 The format supports DST compression of the payload as well as annotations used in Super Audio CD production.
-A single DSDIFF file may store an entire album as a single audio stream together with markers indicating where to cut the individual tracks for the album.
+A single DSDIFF file may store an entire album as a single audio stream together with markers indicating the location of individual tracks for the album.
 Some parts of the audio content may be left out entirely from the resulting SACD.
-The embedded metadata format is intended for mastering engineers and not consumers.
-For example, markers indicating beginning of a new audio track have a text field for storing arbitrary text based information.
+The embedded metadata format is intended for mastering engineers not consumers.
+For example, markers indicating the beginning of a new audio track have a text field for storing arbitrary text-based information.
 However, there is no requirement for the text to contain the title of the track.
-A defacto standard for including ID3 metadata in an unofficial ID3 chunk has later formed as consumers have adopted the format for storing individual tracks of DSD audio.
-Files containing DSDIFF data would typically use the .dff file suffix.
+A de facto standard for including ID3 metadata in an unofficial ID3 chunk was later developed as consumers adopted the format for storing individual tracks of DSD audio.
+DSDIFF files typically use the .dff file suffix.
 No official media type has been registered for the DSDIFF file format.
 Freedesktop.org uses the unofficial media types audio/x-dff.